 and now this is what we have all been working for

-Willoughby’s polemic cranks up to a steepening pitch of justifiable fury –a poetically controlled tirade against Tory-driven austerity cuts and social cleansing –or ‘gentrification’ as some euphemise it– and it’s particularly heartening to read another poet specifically calling out the fiscal and rhetorical attacks on the unemployed, sick and disabled (vicissitudes also confronted at length in my new -second- Smokestack collection, Tan Raptures):
+Willoughby’s polemic cranks up to a steepening pitch of justifiable fury –a poetically controlled tirade against Tory-driven austerity cuts and social cleansing –or ‘gentrification’ as some euphemise it– and it’s particularly heartening to read another poet specifically calling out the fiscal and rhetorical attacks on the unemployed, sick and disabled (which I have written about at length in my latest Smokestack collection Tan Raptures):

 clearing out the capitals driving the suffering out of sight

 with invisible bricks of economy, deaf to the howls of the sick,